kushtekriwal/Deep-Learning-Class/hw2/README.md

 1. When computing output sizes, you should discard incomplete rows if the stride puts it over the edge. e.g. `(2, 3, 5, 5)` input, 3 kernels of size 2x2 and stride of 2 should result in an output of shape `(2, 3, 2, 2)`.
 1. You can expect sane sizes of things and don't have to explicitly error check. e.g. The kernel size will never be larger than the input size or larger than the stride.

+[This blog post](https://towardsdatascience.com/intuitively-understanding-convolutions-for-deep-learning-1f6f42faee1) has some pretty gifs which may help your understanding.

 ## 2. Max Pooling ##
 This should be very similar to convolution except instead of multiplying, you do a max.
 The same rules and expectations apply as in the conv layer.